 - When you’ve previously waived all or part of contributory or non-contributory insurance and now wish to be insured for all or part of the amounts previously waived (where applicable)

 If you’re required to fill out an SOH, you’ll be notified to complete the form.
 Once you fill it out, your application will be screened, and you’ll either be approved or denied coverage.

 Yes.
 We apply strict standards for privacy and confidentiality, as with all MetLife processes.

 Is there a time limit on submitting my Statement of Health form?

 Yes.
-The SOH process is time sensitive, so you will want to act fast.
-The amount of time depends on your group’s plan—typically, you have around 60 days to complete and return the form.
-After that period, you would need to contact your Employer/Benefits Administrator.
+The SOH process is time sensitive, so you’ll want to act fast.
+The amount of time you have to submit your SOH depends on your group’s plan.
+Typically, you have around 60 days to complete and return the form.
+After that period, you’ll need to contact your Employer/Benefits Administrator.

 Can I complete a Statement of Health online?